AlfrescoArchive/alfresco-infrastructure-deployment/README.md

   --namespace $DESIREDNAMESPACE
 ```

-Then deploy the infrastructure chart with following:
+Then deploy the infrastructure chart with the following:

 ```bash
 cat <<EOF > infravalues.yaml